 Rather than starving to death, our bodies adapted to the lack of food available, and actually thrived in this environment.
 Our cells not only adjust their hormone levels, but there are actual changes in genetic expression, which occur when you start fasting.

 Intermittent fasting also lowers insulin levels and actually raises the level of growth hormone inside your body.
 Who knew this much would happen, just by skipping breakfast?

 Better Weight Loss

-The concept behind fasting is simple – by not eating, we decrease our insulin levels, allowing your body to dip into its stored fat.
+The concept behind fasting is simple: by not eating, you decrease your insulin levels, allowing your body to dip into its stored fat.
 Ketosis already has your body in a better fat burning state, so the fat loss effects are heightened even more.

 Better Blood Sugar Levels